-The steps below will be implemented to determine which of the above classifications applies to the Project's waste.
+The steps below in Figure 3 will be implemented to determine which of the above classifications applies to the Project's waste.
 Once a classification has been established under a particular step, the waste will be taken to have that classification and will be managed accordingly.